 What is RAE?

-The Regulatory Authority for Energy (RAE), which was set up in July 2000, is an independent administrative authority assigned with the task of monitoring the energy market, as it develops – so univocally in the Greek market – and its operation and development compared to foreign energy markets, and in particular the ones with which it is interconnected.
+The Regulatory Authority for Energy (RAE), set up in July 2000, is an independent administrative authority assigned with the task of monitoring the energy market, as it develops – so univocally in the Greek market – and its operation and development compared to foreign energy markets, and in particular the interconnected market.
 RAE was established by L. 2773/1999, in the framework of harmonization with the directives 2003/54/EC and 2003/55/EC for electricity and natural gas.
 By the above law, its internal regulation (P.D.
 139/01), and mainly by the amendments of L. 2773/1999 that followed, RAE has acquired the competency of monitoring and controlling all sectors of the energy market, namely, electricity generation from conventional fuels, renewable energy sources and natural gas.
 Furthermore, RAE has specific responsibilities regarding the oil products market.
 (Source: RAE website).

 What is the role of HOEM?

 HOEM (Lagie) is the Hellenic Operator of Energy Market.
-WATT + VOLT purchases wholesale energy from the energy pool in order to subsequently provide it to its customers.
-HOEM charges are calculated based on the System Marginal Price.
+WATT + VOLT purchases wholesale energy from the energy pool to subsequently provide it to its customers.
+HOEM calculated the charges on the System Marginal Price.

 What is the role of IPTO?

 IPTO (ADMIE) is the Independent Power Transmission Operator.
 IPTO performs the duties of System operation maintenance and development so as to ensure Greece’s uninterrupted electricity supply in a safe, efficient and reliable manner.
 IPTO also undertakes the clearing of divergences in the wholesale market.